nurgasemetey/nurgasemetey.github.io/_posts/spring-data-redis-clustered-performance-issues/2024-02-01-spring-data-redis-clustered-performance-issues.md

 # Pipelining

-Second part of my work was I had several entities and for each entity I had run several `GETBIT`s.
+Second part of my work was I had several entities and for each entity I had to run several `GETBIT`s.
 So I thought I can use pipelining.

 Pipelining is recommended when you want to improve performance of your Redis operations.
 Because operations did not require to be serial, pipeline seemed perfect solution.